MTse3/guessing_game1/README.md

 Number of guesses was kept track via a variable named 'counter'.

 5-12(Partner: Marcel) Fixed "if" statement to display message properly.

+Added a guess limit and informed user how many guesses they have left.